 In the 2018–19 season, the cycle centers on the Schubert Week in late January, which continues and expands the idea of the Schubert Weekend that took place in January 2018.
 Once again, Thomas Hampson will be the artistic mastermind behind the project; he opens the week with a solo recital.
 The artist lineup also includes Mark Padmore, Werner Güra, and Julien Van Mellaerts among others.
 Young singers from the Festival Akademie of the Heidelberger Frühling will be heard in a public workshop and several concerts, under the tutelage of Hampson and pianists Wolfram Rieger and Hartmut Höll.

-As early as October, soprano Mojca Erdmann and pianist Malcolm Martineau continue the regular series of Schubert recitals.
+Back in October, soprano Mojca Erdmann and pianist Malcolm Martineau continued the regular series of Schubert recitals.
 Later concerts will feature Luca Pisaroni and Golda Schultz.